Kiszuriwalilibori/Portfolio_Archiwalne_1/README.md

  - revise all, with special attention to styles
  - load fonts from local sources for performance
  - check thoroughly on real mobiles
+ - support for calling when pressed on phone number on mobile devices